 About Melanie Stimmell Van Latum

 In 2012, Melanie and her husband Remco, started We Talk Chalk a 3D street painting company.
 Since its inception, they have created over 700 paintings throughout the world.
-They have a team of studio artist in Los Angeles and work with a select group of artists from all over the world.
+They have a team of studio artist in Los Angeles and Las Vegas and work with a select group of artists from all over the world.

 Melanie is currently focusing her career on the wonderful world of surface design which she passionately fell in love with this year.
 Each day you can find her painting and creating patterns & designs that can be applied to all the wonderful things you see and use everyday.
+She may even come up with some 3D patterns for a little fun.